 Rawalpindi Punjab, Pakistan Travel Guide

-Rawalpindi experiences a humid subtropical climate, meaning it has hot summers instead of freezing winters.
-Temperatures often exceed 40°C (104°F) during The month of june and July.
+Rawalpindi experiences a humid subtropical climate, meaning it has hot summers and not freezing winters.
+Temperatures often exceed 40°C (104°F) in June and July.
 Monsoon rains arrive between July and September, bringing significant precipitation and high humidity.
-Winters (From november To february) have mild, cool temperatures, with daytime averages from 10-15°C (50-59°F).
+Winters (November to February) have mild, cool temperatures, with daytime averages from 10-15°C (50-59°F).
 Spring (March to April) and Autumn (October to November) generally offer pleasant, moderate temperatures.
 The city receives about 1,000 mm (39 inches) of rain each year, mostly during the rainy season.

 High Season (October to April) sees pleasant weather for sightseeing but higher prices.
 Low Season (May to August) offers lower prices but brings intense heat, high humidity, and heavy monsoon rains.